Sanjay Nishad

-Sanjay Nishad is an Indian politician serving as a cabinet minister in the Second Yogi Adityanath ministry.
+Sanjay Nishad (born 7 June 1965) is an Indian politician from Uttar Pradesh serving as a cabinet minister in the Second Yogi Adityanath ministry.
 He has been a member of Uttar Pradesh Legislative Council since 2021.
 As a member of the Nishad caste, he founded the NISHAD Party in 2016.

 Early life and education

 Sanjay Nishad was born to a Nishad family on 7 June 1965 in Chaumukha, Gorakhpur.
 He completed a course in electrohomeopathy.
 He initiated a struggle to get this course recognised as a medical discipline, and founded the Purvanchal Medical Electro Homeopathy Association in 2002 and became its president.
 Before forming the NISHAD Party, he ran a clinic at Geeta Vatika Road, Gorakhpur for a decade.

 Political career

 In 2021, Nishad won the election for the Legislative Council and became a member of Uttar Pradesh Legislative Council.
 After the victory of NDA in 2022 UP Elections, he became a Cabinet Minister in the Second Yogi Adityanath ministry, and took the oath on 25 March 2022.